-When KS occurs, the virus infects some of the cells that line blood and lymph vessels.
-This causes those cells to divide over and over and to live longer than they should.
+KS can occurs when the virus infects cells that line blood and lymph vessels.
+This causes those cells to divide grow out of control and to live longer than they should.
 New vessels may also form and inflammation may increase.
-Altogether, these conditions can lead to cancer in the form of a tumor in the skin or other body tissue.
+This can lead to the development of lesions or tumors on the skin, lining of the mouth or internal organ.

 Several forms of KS are found worldwide, occurring more often in men than in women.
-A slower, somewhat benign form is found in men of Mediterranean and Jewish descent while a more aggressive form is common in younger men in Africa.
-Transplant and transfusion patients are also at risk due to the steroidal drugs they take.
-In some cases KS affects mostly the skin while in other forms it can be seen throughout the body.
+A slower, somewhat benign form is found among men of Mediterranean and Jewish descent, while a more aggressive form is seen in younger men in Africa.
+People who have received transplant or transfusions are also at risk due to the immunosuppressive drugs they take.

-The risk for developing KS disease generally increases the lower the CD4 count goes, especially below 200.
-Therefore, being on a potent HIV regimen over time often prevents KS from occurring in the first place.
-However, KS does occur in some people with HIV at higher CD4 cell counts, such as above 500.
-What causes this is still unknown although research continues to better understand it.
+Among people living with HIV, the risk for developing KS disease increases as the CD4 count falls, especially if it goes below 200.
+Therefore, being on effective HIV treatment often leads to remission of KS or prevents it from occurring in the first place.
+However, KS does sometimes occur in HIV-positive people with higher CD4 cell counts, even above 500.

 What are the symptoms?

-KS tumors or lesions can range in color from pinkish-red to brownish-blue or purplish and can look different in various skin tones.
-At first, the spots are usually flat, painless, and do not turn white when pressure is applied to them (unlike bruises).
+KS lesions or tumors can range in color from pinkish-red to brownish-blue or purplish and can look different in people with various skin tones.
+At first, the spots are usually flat, painless and do not turn white when pressure is applied to them (unlike bruises).
 Later, as the disease progresses, they can become painful and bleed.

-KS disease can progress differently from person to person.
+KS can progress differently from person to person.
 In some, it develops very slowly with a new lesion appearing every few months or so.
-For others, lesions can appear more rapidly causing disease over a few weeks.
+For others, lesions can appear more rapidly over a few weeks.

 KS lesions on the skin are not usually life-threatening.
 However, they can be emotionally troubling, particularly when they occur in places where others can easily see them.
-Over time, lesions can develop in other body parts like the mouth, throat, lungs, gut or lymph glands.
-Other symptoms may suggest KS in these places, such as difficulty chewing or swallowing food, difficulty breathing, or diarrhea, cramping and bleeding.
+Over time, lesions can develop elsewhere in the body, including the mouth, throat, lungs, gut or lymph nodes.
+This can lead to other symptoms such as pain when eating, difficulty swallowing food, difficulty breathing, or diarrhea, intestinal cramping and blood in the stool.

 How is KS diagnosed?

-Although the KS virus can be found in blood, it doesn’t mean a person has KS disease.
-Therefore, a clinician will examine lesions visually as well as do a biopsy to diagnose it.
+Although KSHV can be detected in blood, testing positive doesn’t mean a person has KS disease.
+Therefore, a clinician will examine lesions visually and may do a biopsy to diagnose it.

-For skin lesions, a small piece of tissue is removed and examined in a laboratory.
-For lesions in the mouth, biopsy is also used.
-For the throat, stomach, small intestine and lungs, a thin tube microscope is used to look for lesions, and a biopsy will be done if there are any present.
-An X-ray may also be done to examine the lungs.
-A stool sample may be done to see if blood is present.
+For lesions on the skin or in the mouth, a small piece of tissue is removed and examined in a laboratory.
+For suspected KS in the throat, stomach, small intestine and lungs, a thin tube microscope is used to look for lesions, and a biopsy will be done if any are present.
+An X-ray may be done to examine the lungs.
+A stool sample may be taken to see if blood is present.
 A colonoscopy may also be done to find lesions in the colon and rectum, also with biopsy.

 How is KS treated?

-Next, no treatment is 100% effective, and more than one treatment may be needed to reverse or stop KS progression.
-Less than half of people actually see their KS lesions fully disappear.
-Further, some may not see their lesions fade away, but they may see a dramatic improvement in their size, shape and color, or, new lesions may stop forming.
+While HIV treatment can stop or reverse KS progression, many people will not see existing KS lesions fully disappear.
+However, they may see a dramatic improvement in their size, shape and color, and new lesions may stop appearing.

-- Minor surgery: When lesions are small and few in number, surgery may be used with a topical pain killer.
+- Minor surgery: When lesions are small and few in number, surgery may be done with a topical pain killer.

-- Gels: The vitamin A-related drug alitretinoin (Panretin) is FDA approved and is applied to lesions three or four times a day.
-Side effects include irritation and lightening of the skin.
+- Gel: The vitamin A-related drug alitretinoin (Panretin) is applied to skin lesions three or four times a day.
+Side effects may include irritation and lightening of the skin.

-- Cream: Imiquimod is applied three times a week for 24 weeks.
-Side effects include redness and itching.
+- Cream: Imiquimod cream (Aldara and generics) is usually applied three times a week for 24 weeks.
+Side effects may include redness and itching.

-- Injections: Vinblastine (Velban) and other drugs can be given by needle into the lesion to reduce its size and appearance.
-Side effects include swelling, blistering and pain.
+- Injections: Vinblastine (Velban) or other drugs can be injected with a needle into lesion to reduce their size and improve their appearance.
+Side effects may include swelling, blistering and pain.

 Are there any experimental treatments?

-Yes, several.
-Over the past few years, researchers have learned a lot about KS, including the way in which lesions form.
-Several promising new drugs are now in clinical studies.
+Over the past few years, researchers have learned a lot about KS, including how lesions form.
+Several promising new drugs are in clinical studies.